newtmitch/docker-sonar-scanner/README.md

 basis and basically puts in the mechanism to update the server time to a user-defined time zone vs. the default (correct time reporting for analyzer runs).

-Docker Hub of this build available here:

-You can modify the Dockerfile to update the timezone, or just pass in the environment variable on-demand:
+You can modify the Dockerfile to update the timezone, or just pass in the environment variable on-demand (assumes you build it with tag `mitch/sonarqube`):

-    docker run -d --name sonarqube -e "TZ=America/Chicago" -p 9000:9000 -p 9092:9092 sonarqube
+    docker run -d --name sonarqube -e "TZ=America/Chicago" -p 9000:9000 -p 9092:9092 mitch/sonarqube